Student Health Service, Department of Health, The Government of the Hong Kong Special Administrative Region

 dairy product

-• low fat / skimmed cheese, low fat / skimmed yoghurt
+• low fat / skimmed cheese, low fat / skimmed plain yoghurt

 • full cream cheese, full cream yoghurt